pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 {% endhighlight %}

 ### Spawning threads
-We will spawn specified number of threads and on each thread we will compute disparity values for a single chunk.
+We will spawn specified number of threads and on each thread we will compute disparity values for a single chunk which contains left and right image strips for which we are computing the disparity values.
 Each thread populates the disparity map and when all the threads finish, disparity_map will contain the final disparity map.

 {% highlight C++ %}
 static const int num_threads = 8;